iclalerturk/Turkish-Story-Analysis-with-NLP/README.md

 2. **Prepare Your Story File**

-   * Download story files from the provided Google Drive link **or**
+   * Download story files from the provided Google Drive link: https://drive.google.com/drive/folders/12bdvr3F62clm9pFcGEF-y-JhfUDWHTvP?usp=sharing
+     **or**
    * Save your own story as a `.txt` file on your computer.